Salt73/Mojo-the-scraper/README.md

 ---

 <p align="center">
-  Made with 💚 (and a touch of villainy) by aspiring data scientists everywhere
+  Made with 💚 (and a touch of villainy) by Mohammed Sultan
 </p>

 <p align="center">